BananaAcid/imapbox/README.md

 > [!NOTE]
 > **Why a fork?**
 >
-> This is a modified version, to include features that I believe are helpful as a CLI tool and a Docker service, as well as extending the readme with helpful infos.
+> This is a modified version, to include features that I believe are helpful as a CLI tool and a Docker service, as well as extending the readme with helpful information.
 > I use it together with ImapSync.
 >
 > Some new features: